doofin/functorcoder/README.md

 # functorcoder
 **functorcoder** is an open source AI coding assistant utilizing LLM (Large Language Model) with algebraic and modular design in Scala.js.
 It aims at providing a clean and extensible architecture for AI coding assistants, which is helpful for understanding basic mechanics if you want to build your own AI coding assistant.

+current features implemented:
+- auto completion as you type
+- add documentation quick fix action

 features aiming to implement:
 - code generation: completion, documentation
 - code modification: refactoring, optimization, bug fixing
 - code analysis: code understanding, code review, code quality

-current features implemented:
-- auto completion as you type
-- add documentation quick fix action

 ## Getting Started
 Visit [vscode-scalajs-hello](https://github.com/doofin/vscode-scalajs-hello) to understand how to play with scala.js for VSCode extension development.
 Basically, sbt is used to build the project and run the extension.
+There you will learn:
+- setting up the development environment
+- building the project and running the extension
+- packaging the extension

 Before loading the extension, you need to add options to vscode user settings, and provide your OpenAI compatible API key and URL.
 Here is an example: